CZ-NIC/deckard/README.rst

 - When a binary attempts to contact another server, Deckard intercepts the communication and replies with scripted answer.
 - Deckard can simulate network issues, DNS environment changes, and fake time (for DNSSEC validation tests).

-No changes to real network setup are required because all network communications are redirected over UNIX sockets (and recorded to PCAP).
+No changes to real network setup are required because all network communications are made in a network namespace.

 Test cases are described by `scenarios <doc/scenario_guide.rst>`_ that contain: